site logo

 In winter there are no direct flights between Faro and anywhere in mainland Spain.

-You can fly between Faro and Barcelona with Vueling Air two or three flights each week from early June until late October.
-IBERIA Faro - Madrid route has two or three flights each week in summer 2023, from 16th June until late October.
-Complete information on all scheduled flights at Faro airport can be viewed here - the link will open in a new window.
+You can fly between Faro and Barcelona with Vueling Air twice each week from early June until late October.
+IBERIA Faro - Madrid route will have two or three flights each week in summer 2024, from 3rd June until 30th September.

 TRAIN TO SPAIN